This Privacy Notice relates to two companies

-You can exercise any of your rights as described in this Privacy Notice and under data protection laws by contacting the Data Protection Officer.
+You can exercise any of your rights as described in this Privacy Notice and under data protection laws by contacting the Data Protection and Security Officer.

 Save as provided under applicable data protection laws, there is no charge for the exercise of your legal rights.
 However, if your requests are manifestly unfounded or excessive, in particular because of their repetitive character, we may either: (a) charge a reasonable fee (subject to any limits imposed by applicable law) taking into account the administrative costs of providing the information or taking the action requested; or (b) refuse to act on the request.

 Where we have reasonable doubts concerning the identity of the person making the request, we may request additional information necessary to confirm your identity.